sheepforce/Exckel/README.md

 If you use a very verbose output (small coefficients printed), you can restrict the number of CI determinants printed in the summary with `--weightfilter`.
 This will influence the summary table and the orbital cubes, that need to be calculated.

-Gnuplot is then used to plot the spectrum (remaining states after `--s2filter`) and save it to `Spectrum.png` in the output directory.
+Gnuplot is then used to plot the spectrum (remaining states after `--s2filter` and within `--energyfilter` (in eV)) and save it to `Spectrum.png` in the output directory.
 A convolution of the stick spectrum is done by gaussian functions, for which the full width at half maximum can be specified with `--fwhm` (in electron Volt).

 ### Calculating Cubes
 *Relevant arguments:*
   - `--outdir`
   - `--multiwfn`
   - `--nocalccubes`
+  - `--energyfilter`

 Charge difference densities and and orbitals are stored in cube files.
 If they are already present, you can use them.
 You will need to make sure, that they are available in the output directoy and named properly.
 Orbital cubes must be called `orb${NORB}.cube`, where `$NORB` is the number of the orbital (start counting from 1) and has no leading zeros.
 Alpha and beta orbitals of unrestricted wavefunctions are distinguished solely by this number, where the alpha orbitals have numbers from 1 to (number of basis functions) and the beta orbitals have numbers from (number of basis functions + 1) to (number of basis functions * 2).
 Charge difference density cube need to be labeled as `CDD${NSTATE}.cube`, the corresponding holes as `hole${NSTATE}.cube` and the electrons as `electron${NSTATE}.cube`.
 If cubes exist (from a previous calculation or calculated on a fast computer or something) and you want to use them, specify `--nocalccubes`. _Otherwise existing cubes will be overwritten_.